 2029 |

-Mr. Doukeris is member of the Board of Directors of the Company and also AB InBev’s Chief Executive Officer.
-Mr. Doukeris joined AB InBev in 1996 and held a number of commercial operations roles in Latin America before moving to Asia, where he led AB InBev’s China and Asia Pacific operations for seven years.
-In 2016, he moved to the United States to assume the position of Global Chief Sales Officer, and prior to his appointment as Chief Executive Officer, he led Anheuser-Busch and the Company’s North American business.
-In 2024, Mr. Doukeris was knighted by the Belgian Brewers, and in 2025, he was awarded a decoration in the Order of Leopold, recognizing his leadership in promoting and advancing Belgian culture.
-Mr. Doukeris holds a Bachelor’s degree in Chemical Engineering from the Federal University of Santa Catarina, Brazil, and a Master’s degree in Marketing from Fundação Getulio Vargas, Brazil, and has also completed post-graduate programs in Marketing and Marketing Strategy at the Kellogg School of Management and The Wharton School in the United State.
+Holds the positions of Chairman of the Company’s Board of Directors and Chief Executive Officer of AB InBev.
+Mr. Doukeris joined AB InBev in 1996 and held several business operations roles in Latin America before moving to Asia, where he led AB InBev’s operations in China and the Asia Pacific region for seven years.
+In 2016, he moved to the United States to hold the position of Global Sales Officer and, prior to his appointment as Chief Executive Officer, led Anheuser Busch and the Company’s business in North America.
+In 2024, Mr. Doukeris was awarded by the Belgian Brewers, and in 2025 received an award from the Order of Leopoldo, in recognition of his leadership in promoting and strengthening the Belgian culture.
+Mr. Doukeris holds a bachelor’s degree in Chemical Engineering from Universidade Federal de Santa Catarina, in Brazil, and a master’s degree in Marketing from the Getulio Vargas Foundation, also in Brazil, having completed graduate programs in Marketing and Marketing Strategy from the Kellogg School of Management and The Wharton School in the United States.

 |